zamomfg/python-proxy/README.md

 The only python package requirements is `mitmproxy`.

-It is recomended to install the dependency in a venv
+It is recomended to install the dependency in a venv.

 Create the venv:
 ```